tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/configuring-python-for-webscraping.md

 ---
-title: "Configuring Python for Web Scraping"
+title: "Configure Python for Web Scraping"
 description: "Learn to web scrape using ChromeDriver, Selenium, and Webdriver manager for python.
 Web scraping using an automated browser by installing ChromeDrive"
 keywords: "web scraping, scraping, automation, browser, chromedriver, install chromedriver, selenium"
 weight: 5